edwinsteele/wordspeak.org/posts/farewell-wireless-broadband.rst

 vary, for better or for worse, by your location.
 I would have been interested to know whether the base station was overloaded or whether the technology just isn't great.
 Either way, I'm now zooming along with ADSL.
-Sure I'm paying an extra $35/month because I need a landline but it's worth it because it *just works*.
+Sure I'm paying an extra $35/month because I need a land-line but it's worth it because it *just works*.

 Now...does anyone want to buy a used Unwired modem?